mitpatelcs/DeepFakeVideoDetection/README.md

 How It Works

-Video → Sample 20 Frames → Face Detection (YuNet) → InceptionV3 Features → GRU Model → Prediction
+Video → Extract 20 Frames → Face Detection (YuNet) → InceptionV3 Features → GRU Model → Prediction

-1. Sample 20 evenly spaced frames across the video.
+1. Extract 20 evenly spaced frames from the video.
 2. Detect and crop the largest face in each frame.
 3. Extract a 2048-dimensional feature vector from each face using InceptionV3.
 4. Process the sequence of feature vectors using a GRU-based temporal model.